WIRELESS COMMUNICATIONS INITIATIVE

 - Eric Reed, Vice President – Entertainment & Tech Policy, Verizon

-- Bruce Knopf, Director, Santa Clara County Office of Asset and Economic Development
+- Glen Williams, Director, Santa Clara County Office of Asset and Economic Development

-We will be recruiting additional members for the Coalition for a 21st Century Infrastructure.
-Organizations can contact WCI if they’re interested in having a presentation about the Initiative and the future of wireless communications.
+- We will be recruiting additional members for the Initiative and organizations can contact us to find out more about the Initiative and the future of wireless communications.

-Steering Committee Meetings – Steering Committee meetings are usually held Wednesday mornings every six weeks.
+- Steering Committee Meetings are held Wednesday mornings every six weeks.

 To learn more about the initiative, or to join the team, contact:Natasha Ernst